 \begin{lem} Let $S=S_{g, 2}$ be a surface with $g\geq 2$.
 The following assertions hold: \begin{enumerate} \item If $x$, $y$ and $z$ are 1-HBPs in $S$ such that $\{ x, y\}$ and $\{ y, z\}$ are rooted edges of $\calcp_s(S)$, then the root curves of $\{ x, y\}$ and $\{ y, z\}$ are equal. \item If $y$ is a 1-HBP in $S$ and $x$ and $z$ are 2-HBPs in $S$ such that $\{ x, y\}$ and $\{ y, z\}$ are rooted edges of $\calcp_s(S)$, then the root curves of $\{ x, y\}$ and $\{ y, z\}$ are equal. \item If $x$, $y$, $z$ and $w$ are mutually distinct 1-HBPs in $S$ such that $\{ x, y\}$, $\{ y, z\}$ and $\{ z, w\}$ are rooted edges of $\calcp_s(S)$, then we have $i(w, x)=0$ and the edge $\{ w, x\}$ is rooted. \end{enumerate} \end{lem}

-\begin{proof}[Proof of Proposition \ref{prop-s-hex-root} (i)] We denote by $\Pi$ the hexagon in $\calcp_s(S)$ defined by the 6-tuple $(a, b, c, d, e, f)$.
+\begin{proof}[Proof of Proposition \ref{prop-s-hex-root} (i)] Let $\Pi$ be the hexagon in $\calcp_s(S)$ defined by the 6-tuple $(a, b, c, d, e, f)$.
 Assuming that the former assertion of assertion (i) is not true, we deduce a contradiction.
 Note that in this case, $a$ is equivalent to both $b$ and $f$ because the six HBPs of $\Pi$ associate the same curve in $\bar{S}$, the closed surface obtained by attaching disks to all components of $\partial S$, under the inclusion of $S$ into $\bar{S}$.
 It then follows that the edges $\{ a, b\}$ and $\{ f, a\}$ are also rooted.
-We do not hence need to specify $a$ and deduce a contradiction in the following four cases: (a) $\Pi$ contains no 2-HBP; (b) $\Pi$ contains exactly one 2-HBP; (c) $\Pi$ contains exactly two 2-HBPs; and (d) $\Pi$ contains three 2-HBPs.
+We do not hence need to specify $a$, and deduce a contradiction in the following four cases: (1) $\Pi$ contains no 2-HBP; (2) $\Pi$ contains exactly one 2-HBP; (3) $\Pi$ contains exactly two 2-HBPs; and (4) $\Pi$ contains three 2-HBPs.

-Cases (a) and (b) are impossible by Lemma \ref{lem-shbp-sq} (iii).
-In case (c), we first assume that $a$ and $d$ are 2-HBPs.
+Cases (1) and (2) are impossible by Lemma \ref{lem-shbp-sq} (iii).
+In case (3), we first assume that $a$ and $d$ are 2-HBPs.
 Let $Q_1$ denote the holed sphere cut off by $a$ from $S$.
 The curves in $b$ and $f$ that do not belong to $a$ intersect and thus fill $Q_1$.
 They belong to $c$ and $e$, respectively, by Lemma \ref{lem-shbp-eq} (ii).
 The equality $a=d$ thus has to hold.
 This is a contradiction.
 We next assume that $c$ and $e$ are 2-HBPs.
 By Lemma \ref{lem-shbp-sq} (ii), $c$, $d$ and $e$ share a curve, denoted by $\alpha$.
 Similarly, by Lemma \ref{lem-shbp-sq} (i), $b$, $a$ and $f$ share a curve, denoted by $\beta$.
-We have $\alpha \neq \beta$ by Lemma \ref{lem-shbp-eq} (ii).
+By Lemma \ref{lem-shbp-eq} (ii), $\alpha$ does not separate the two components of $\partial S$, but $\beta$ does.
 We define $c^1$, $d^1$ and $e^1$ as the curves in $c$, $d$ and $e$ distinct from $\alpha$, respectively.
 It follows from $i(b, c)=i(d, c)=0$ that $\beta$ and $d^1$ are curves in the holed sphere, denoted by $Q_2$, cut off by $c$ from $S$.
 Since $b$ consists of $\beta$ and a curve in $c$ and since we have $i(b, d)\neq 0$, the curves $\beta$ and $d^1$ intersect and fill $Q_2$.
 This contradicts the existence of the curve $e^1$ satisfying $i(e^1, \beta)=i(e^1, d)=0$ and $i(e^1, c^1)\neq 0$.